hapax/hapax.github.io/assets/giant-ants.md

 All of these monsters are essentially normal terrestrial animals, scaled up to ridiculous sizes.
-And it turns out that --- for better or worse, depending on how you feel about giant ants ---
+And it turns out that --- for better or worse, depending on how you feel about giant ants --- scaling things up to ridiculous sizes is ridiculous.
+The ants will just collapse under their own weight, assuming that they're built out of the same stuff as the little ants.

+To see why the ants collapse, we'll need to understand the maths and physics of *scaling*: how things change with size.